+- Up to unlimited data ingestion.

+- Role-based access control.

+- External authentication (via LDAP, Splunk, and OpenID Connect identity providers).

+- Git remote backup.

-- Up to unlimited data ingestion. - All other LogStream features included.
+- All other LogStream features included.

 Standard License

 This is a license available for purchase.
 Compared to an Enterprise license, it offers a cost discount, in exchange for some limitations (all data volumes below based on uncompressed data size):